Igor Protti: Post-playing career

-On June 2015, Protti was hired as the new director of football of Tuttocuoio, with former Livorno teammate Cristiano Lucarelli as head coach.
-They were both relieved from their roles on April 2016.
+In June 2015, Protti was hired as the new director of football of Tuttocuoio, with former Livorno teammate Cristiano Lucarelli as head coach.
+They were both relieved from their roles in April 2016.

-On June 2016, Protti returned to Livorno as a "club manager".
+In June 2016, Protti returned to Livorno as a "club manager".
 He left Livorno by the end of the 2018–19 season.
-He returned to work with Livorno as a "club manager" on August 2021, following the club's exclusion from Serie D and successive admission to Eccellenza under a new property.
+He returned to work with Livorno as a "club manager" in August 2021, following the club's exclusion from Serie D and successive admission to Eccellenza under a new property.
 In July 2022, Protti was promoted as general manager.